DragonsRule10/dragonsrule10.com/README.md

 # Connect with me!
 > Feel free to join my [Discord Server](https://discord.gg/55kXaX8zx4) where I take my request at!

-> Or contact my business email at tristinkorbel@gmail.com (Please only send request to this email.
+> Or contact my business email [here.](mailto:tristinkorbel@gmail.com) (Please only send request to this email.
 Any question must be asked in the Discord if you want a anwser!)

 ### This site updates very slowly, so changes may take a while to sync.
 >Dragon Studio, 2023.
->Website Vers 2.8
+>Website Vers 2.9